 A personal wealth plan is the foundation for building wealth but many people delay in making one.

 Are you wondering how to create a wealth plan?
 The steps are clarifying what you want, updating net worth to see if you’re currently on track to create the wealth you need to live how you want, and planning needed changes to income, spending, and investing patterns to reach your financial goals if you’re not on track.

 Why Create a Personal Wealth Plan?

 While many people still see having enough money to retire as the ultimate financial destination, we decided to make financial independence our goal.
 Financial independence happens when you’re living off investments plus any other income streams with enough money for you to live how you want without fear of running out of money.

 Many people think a wealth plan is primarily about being employed and investing in stocks and bonds as much as possible.
 It’s so much bigger than that, however.
 For one thing, there are many successful investors who never invest in stocks.
-Instead they invest in real estate or small business.
+Instead, they invest in real estate or small business.

 Or you may find that simple passive stock investing will likely take you right to where you want to be.

 How to Create a Wealth Plan

 Grab a journal and write about the following life and money elements to lay the foundation for your wealth plan.

 1. Define How Want to Spend Your Time

 We often lose sight of the fact that we work, save, and invest to build wealth so we can have the lifestyle we want.
 This means that wealth building begins by defining the lifestyle you want so you can create a plan to have that desired lifestyle.

-Someone who wants to travel the world first class in retirement will need a completely different wealth plan that someone who is happy to take occasional road trips to visit grandchildren.
+Someone who wants to travel the world first class in retirement will need a completely different wealth plan than someone who is happy to take occasional road trips to great camping spots.